thisisaunam/Python-Beginner-Projects/calculator/README.md

 ---

-## notes
+## Notes

-this project focuses on:
+This project focuses on:

 * user input handling
 * conditional statements
 * basic program logic

-this is the first version and will be improved over time.
+This is the first version and will be improved over time.